OpenBB-finance/OpenBB/tests/FIXTURES.md

 This will include the :
 - `fixtures` available by default in `pytest`
 - `fixtures` defined by installed `pytest plugins`
-- custom `fixtures` built specially for this GamestonkTerminal
+- custom `fixtures` built specially for this OpenBBTerminal

 ## 1.3.
 Which are the custom `fixtures` ?

-The fixtures built for GamestonkTerminal are here to : make sure contributors are putting `test data file` in the right location.
+The fixtures built for OpenBBTerminal are here to : make sure contributors are putting `test data file` in the right location.

 Here we call `test data file` the files that you might use to store data.